 Students complete two program core courses, two methods courses, two theory courses, two specialization and at least three elective courses (or 9 credits), of which 3 credits may be thesis.

-Students must choose from one area of specialization (strategic communication/public relations, health communication, science communication, or individualized communication studies).
+Students must choose from one area of specialization (strategic communication/public relations; health communication; media and culture; science, environment, and risk communication; or individualized communication studies).
 Specific requirements are described below.

 Core Courses